 - Map and Locations

 Cronkite School students have numerous opportunities to get involved on campus through student media.
 Students can report for campus news organization such as The State Press or The Downtown Devil.
-They also can work for ASU’s radio station, The Blaze – 1330 AM, in a state-of-the-art radio studio in the Cronkite School.
+They also can work for ASU’s radio station, Blaze Radio – 1330 AM, in a state-of-the-art radio studio in the Cronkite School.